Updated on 24. April 2024 by Jan Bunk

 Click "Save" at the bottom right.

 You should now see that your release is ready to send for review.
-Go to the publishing overview by clicking the link in the side menu or the one next to your release.
+Go to the publishing overview by clicking this link or one of the links in the Play Console.

 You can now submit your app for review.